 - products are not fit for their normal or specific purpose and cannot easily be put right

 Some relevant factors to look at when deciding if a fault is serious or not include:

 - if you have only had the products for a short time then the fault is more likely to be serious

 - the more expensive a product is, the more likely it is that the fault may be serious

 - any claims made in the advertising, packaging or made by the seller

 - if there have been any other faults -then this fault is more likely to be serious.

 A series of minor faults which on their own are not substantial, may become substantial if together they add up to a loss of confidence in the reliability of a product.

 The retailer must give you enough information to be able to make an informed choice about the remedies.
 If you choose to reject the products this must be done within a reasonable time, from the date when you should have been aware of a defect.

 If a faulty product has caused damage to your property, you can also claim compensation.
 But there's a limit to what you can claim.
-The loss must be 'reasonably forseeable'and you must minimise or avoid any extra loss if possible.
+The loss must be 'reasonably forseeable' to result from the faulty product and you must minimise or avoid any extra loss if possible.
 Sometimes it is hard to put an amount on the loss you have suffered because the damage has affected other property.
 You may need to seek legal advice on this.